drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Virtualization

 You can easily run macOS natively in a virtual machine using [UTM](https://mac.getutm.app).
-It's free from their site but if you buy it from the App Store, you'll get automatic updates.
+It's free from their site but if you buy it from the [App Store](https://apps.apple.com/app/utm-virtual-machines/id1538878817), you'll get automatic updates.

 Follow their [documentation](https://docs.getutm.app/guest-support/macos) to install a macOS VM with just a few clicks.

 Another option is [Parallels](https://www.parallels.com).
 Note that Parallels requires an account and payment info, along with other [data collection](https://my.parallels.com/data_reminder), in order to use it.
 Read their [documentation](https://kb.parallels.com/125561/) on how to install a macOS VM.
+You can get Parallels on the [App Store](https://apps.apple.com/app/parallels-desktop/id1085114709) as well.

 # First boot